Healing the Body and Mind with Fresh Food

 Ben Gross

 For more than 30 years, Ben has been helping organizations raise awareness and inspire action by creating compelling narratives.
-And since 2018, Ben has been Maryland Food Bank's Staff Writer, elevating the voices of food-insecure neighbors to further Maryland Food Bank's mission of feeding people, strengthening communities, and ending hunger for more Marylanders.
+And since 2018, Ben has been the Maryland Food Bank's Staff Writer, elevating the voices of food-insecure neighbors to further the Maryland Food Bank's mission of feeding people, strengthening communities, and ending hunger for more Marylanders.

 Get updates on our progress in the fight against hunger